shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 Now we can go ahead and connect this function to our front-end with our Form.

-So in out `form.js`
-we can have a on submit, On calling this function we will see sollet dialog.
-Which would ask us to sign the trasaction.
+So in our `form.js`, we can have an on submit.
+On calling this function we will see a sollet dialog.
+Which would ask us to sign the transaction.

 ```js
   const onSubmit = async (e) => {
         e.preventDefault();